okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 Review the [OIN submission requirements](/docs/guides/submit-app-prereq) before you start your submission.
 There are artifacts and technical details that you need to provide during the submission process.

 > **Note:** As a best practice, add two or three extra admin users in your Okta org to manage the integration.
 This ensures that your team can access the integration for updates in the future.
-See [Add users manually](https://help.okta.com/okta_help.htm?type=oie&id=ext-usgp-add-users) and ensure that the Super admin or the App admin role is assigned.
+See [Add users manually](https://help.okta.com/okta_help.htm?type=oie&id=ext-usgp-add-users) and ensure that the super admin or the app admin role is assigned.

 Start your integration submission for OIN publication:

-1. Sign in to your [Developer Edition org](/login/) as a user with administrative privileges.
+1. Sign in to your [Developer Edition org](/login/) as a user with admin privileges.
 1. Go to **Applications** > **Your OIN Integrations** in the Admin Console.
 1. Click **Build new OIN integration**.
 The OIN Wizard appears.
-1. From the **Select your protocol** section, select **<StackSnippet snippet="protocol-fullname" inline/>**.
+1. Select **<StackSnippet snippet="protocol-fullname" inline/>** from the **Select your protocol** section.
     > **Note:** If you want to change the protocol instructions on this page, select the protocol you want from the **Instructions for** dropdown list on the right.

     You can select both **OpenID Connect (OIDC)** and **Security Assertion Markup Language (SAML)** protocols in the same submission.